University of Illinois College of Law

 This Article argues that businesses can be held accountable for the consequences of these decisions through tort liability.
 Specifically, most businesses should be subject to premises liability if they do not have an explicit and clearly communicated policy prohibiting customers from bringing guns into their stores when the failure to have such a policy causes a customer’s injury.
 The Article explains that assigning such liability will not interfere with the goals of permissive concealed carry laws or the rights protected by the Second Amendment.
 Indeed, such liability would not even force businesses to ban guns, instead it would only force businesses to internalize the costs of those decisions.
 The Article concludes by situating the controversy over guns in private businesses within a larger trend of the privatization of the gun debate.

-Guns in the Public Square
+Guns in the Private Square

 University of Illinois Law Review